All Tesla cars have zero emissions and may be eligible for financial incentives that encourage clean energy use in the UK.

-The First Year Allowance is claimable for up to 100% of the cost of qualifying low emission and electric cars, including Tesla (electric vehicle).
-That means that if you choose one of Tesla’s range of all-electric vehicles as your company car, your business has the ability to claim a 100% year one deduction for the cost of the vehicle.
+First Year Allowance is claimable for up to 100% of the cost of qualifying low emission and electric cars.
+By choosing a Tesla car, your business can claim a 100% year one deduction for the cost of the vehicle.

-The First Year Allowance is applicable to new vehicles only, and those considered new despite previously being used – for example, vehicles registered as a sales or service demonstrator by the manufacturer.
+The First Year Allowance is applicable to new vehicles and cars considered new despite previously being used, such as vehicles registered as a sales or service demonstrator by the manufacturer.

-In the 2016 UK Budget, the Government announced that 100% FYA for businesses purchasing low emission cars will be extended for a further three years to April 2021.
+In the March 2020 UK Budget, the Government announced that 100% FYA for businesses purchasing low emission cars will be extended until 31 March 2025.

 More information: HMRC Capital Allowance Manual

-Class 1A NICs based on the vehicle's P11D value and relevant BIK rate are applicable as determined by the official CO2 emissions and fuel type.
+Class 1A NICs based on the vehicle's P11D value and relevant BiK rate are applicable as determined by the official carbon emissions and fuel type.

 More information: An employer's guide to Class 1A National Insurance contributions

-Salary Sacrifice enables employees to sacrifice some of their gross salary in order to receive the benefit of driving a fully electric, high performance Tesla as a company car.
-Because the sacrifice is executed before tax and National Insurance contributions are applied, employees effectively save money in the acquisition of their new car in a similar way that other savings such as Childcare, gym membership or cycle-to-work schemes operate.
+Salary Sacrifice enables employees to sacrifice some of their gross salary in order to receive the benefit of driving a fully electric company car.
+As the sacrifice is executed before tax and National Insurance contributions are applied, employees effectively save costs in the acquisition of their new car in a similar way that other savings such as childcare, gym membership or cycle-to-work schemes operate.

-From a company’s perspective, this scheme provides an opportunity for organisations to offer employees a brand new, fully maintained at a lower cost than they could achieve in the retail market in a tax efficient way.
+From a company’s perspective, this scheme provides an opportunity for organisations to offer employees a new car at a lower cost than they could achieve in the retail market in a tax efficient way.
 The company may also benefit from reduced National Insurance contribution payments from the scheme.

-Salary Sacrifice is either offered by the employee or the leasing provider and is not a Tesla financial product.
+Salary Sacrifice is either offered by the employer or the leasing provider.

 More information: Salary Sacrifice